 Welcome to Selwyn House Preschool

-As an Old Girl of both Selwyn House Pre-school and Selwyn House School I am proud to lead the community working with new and existing families.
-Together with our fully qualified, passionate and dedicated teaching team, we encourage each child to develop strong relationships which enhances their individual learning needs.
+I am proud to lead the pre-school community and enjoy working with new and existing families.
+Together with our fully qualified, passionate, and dedicated teaching team, we encourage each child to develop strong relationships which enhances their individual learning needs.
 Combined with the PYP programme, Reggio Emilia approach and our unique specialist programme we offer children a variety of opportunities which helps them grow.
 Our low student-to-teacher ratio ensures that your child’s needs will be met and personalised.

 I personally invite you to visit Selwyn House Pre-school, or contact me directly for more information.